carrot-kpi/data-manager/README.md

     <img src="https://img.shields.io/badge/License-GPLv3-blue.svg" alt="License: GPL v3">
 </p>

-# Carrot w3up uploader
+# Carrot data uploader

-This project implements a simple server that acts as a proxy to [w3up](https://web3.storage)'s services.
-The service does not implement any auth procedure as it's meant to run inside a properly configured Kubernetes cluster where only other services running on the cluster can contact it.
+This project implements a simple server that acts as a proxy to various storage services.
+Its API can be accessed with a valid JWT.

 ## Tech used